UE4SS-RE/RE-UE4SS/docs/guides/creating-a-c++-mod.md

     }
 }
 ```
-3. Open the `CMakeLists.txt` file that's located in the root directory of the repo.
-4. Find `add_subdirectory("Dependencies/ArgsParser")` and add `add_subdirectory("MyCppMods/MyAwesomeMod")` on the next line.
-5. In the command prompt, cd to `VS_Solution` and then execute `generate_vs_solution.bat`.
-It's important that this bat file is executed inside the `VS_Solution` directory, the `cd` part is not optional.
-You can also double click that file instead of using the command prompt but you won't get notified if anything went wrong.
+3. In the command prompt, in the `MyMods` directory, execute: `cmake -S . -B Output`
-4. Open VS_Solution\ue4ss.sln.
+4. Open `MyMods/Output/MyMods.sln`
+5. Make sure that you're set to the `Release` configuration unless you want to debug.
-5. Find your project (in my case: MyAwesomeMod) in the solution explorer and right click it and hit `Build`.
+6. Find your project (in my case: MyAwesomeMod) in the solution explorer and right click it and hit `Build`.
-6. From this point, follow the C++ mod installation guide.
 ## Part #3
 In this part, we're going to learn how to output messages to the GUI console, find a UObject by name, and output that name to the GUI console.
 1. Open the `CMakeLists.txt` file for your mod and add `Unreal` after `cppsdk_xinput` in `target_link_libraries`.
 It should look like this: `target_link_libraries(${TARGET} PUBLIC cppsdk_xinput Unreal)`
+2. Open CMD in the `MyMods` directory and execute `cmake -S . -B Output`
-2. Add `#include <DynamicOutput/DynamicOutput.hpp>` under `#include <Mod/CppUserModBase.hpp>`.
+3. Add `#include <DynamicOutput/DynamicOutput.hpp>` under `#include <Mod/CppUserModBase.hpp>`.
 You can now also remove `#include <stdio.h>` because we'll be removing the use of `printf` which was the only thing that required it.
-3. To save some time and annoyance and make the code look a bit better, add this line below all the includes:
+4. To save some time and annoyance and make the code look a bit better, add this line below all the includes:
 ```c++
 using namespace RC;
 ```
-4. Replace the call to printf in the body of the `MyAwesomeMod` constructor with:
+5. Replace the call to printf in the body of the `MyAwesomeMod` constructor with:
 ```c++
 Output::send<LogLevel::Verbose>(STR("MyAwesomeMod says hello\n"));
 ```
 It's longer than a call to `printf`, but in return the message gets propagated to both the regular console and the GUI console.
 We also get some support for colors via the `LogLevel` enum.
-5. Add this below the DynamicOutput include:
+6. Add this below the DynamicOutput include:
 ```c++
 #include <Unreal/UObjectGlobals.hpp>
 #include <Unreal/UObject.hpp>
 ```
-6. Let's again utilize the `using namespace` shortcut by adding this below the first one: `using namespace RC::Unreal;`
+7. Let's again utilize the `using namespace` shortcut by adding this below the first one: `using namespace RC::Unreal;`
-7. Add this function in your mod class:
+8. Add this function in your mod class:
 ```c++
 auto on_unreal_init() -> void override
 {